nixsy9/Oh-My-Powershell/README.md

 # **Oh-My-PowerShell**
 **Oh-My-PowerShell** is a customizable PowerShell configuration framework inspired by **Oh-My-Bash**.
 It allows users to easily manage their PowerShell environment, load plugins, aliases, themes, and more, through a simple configuration.

+Modder’s Note:
+This project is shared with the spirit of openness and collaboration in mind.
+You are free to modify, adapt, and share your version of this work.
+All we ask is that you kindly credit the original project and its creators when using or distributing your modified version.
+Let’s keep the cycle of creativity and respect alive!

+## Original Creators: Nix & Lexx

 ## Features

 - **Modular Configuration**: Customize your PowerShell environment by loading various plugins, themes, and settings.